 Brooks Dixon began performing his original music as a student at Clemson University first taking the stage in 2012.
-Dixon's acoustic performances lead to the recording of his first EP, the independently released “Stone Pile" in 2014.
+Dixon's acoustic performances lead to the recording of his first EP, the self-produced and independently released “Stone Pile" in 2014.

 In early 2018, Dixon released "White Roses" a 5 song EP drenched in Americana style.
 Utilizing a talented group of Nashville musicians, it presents a softer, more rustic side of Dixon's songwriting and was met with acclaim by such blogs as Saving Country Music, Adobe & Teardrops, Wave of Good Noise, and Sleep Music.
 Despite this change in style, the continued success of the funky-folky-rock band, and the addition of Jake Watson on bass, lead to the beginning of a new debut album from the Brooks Dixon Band, titled “Pocketful of Dreams”.
 Release in late 2019, this album presents a fun, upbeat style meant to capture the essence of the Brooks Dixon Band’s live performances.